Skip to content

 };

-This code is completely correct, and compilers typically implement it internally using std::call_once or equivalent atomic operations.
-So what is the point of DCLP?
+This code is entirely correct, and compilers typically implement it internally using std::call_once or equivalent atomic operations.
+So what use is DCLP?

-First, the idea behind DCLP is not limited to singletons—any "check-lock-recheck-initialize" pattern can use this approach.
-Examples include lazily initializing a large object, allocating thread-local storage on demand, or lazily loading a configuration file.
-Second, in some extreme performance scenarios, the first check of DCLP generates lighter code than the static local variable—the latter usually requires checking a hidden std::once_flag, and the implementation of this flag might be heavier than a single atomic load.
+First, the idea of DCLP is not limited to singletons—any "check-lock-recheck-initialize" pattern can use this approach.
+Examples include lazy initialization of a large object, on-demand allocation of thread-local storage, or lazy loading of configuration files.
+Second, in some extreme performance scenarios, the first check of DCLP generates lighter code than the static local variable—the latter usually requires checking a hidden std::once_flag, and the implementation of that flag might be heavier than a single atomic load.

 Reference Counting: The Atomic Foundation of shared_ptr

 Reference counting is another ubiquitous atomic pattern.
-The control block inside std::shared_ptr contains a reference count and a weak reference count, both of which are atomic variables.
-Let's look at a simplified reference-counted pointer to understand what atomic operations it needs:
+The control block of std::shared_ptr contains a reference count and a weak reference count, both of which are atomic variables.
+Let's look at a simplified reference counting pointer to understand what atomic operations it needs:

 cpp